 Hopper's new

-program took this subroutine calling
+program takes this subroutine calling

 one step further -- instead of calling the subroutines

-it expanded them (or in Hopper's terms
+it expands them (or in Hopper's terms

 them) into